sendgrid/docs/readme.md

 The master branch is continuously deployed to production.

-### _Please_, feel free to make any contributions you feel will make SendGrid Documentation better.
+### _Please_ feel free to make any contributions you feel would make SendGrid Documentation better.

 **Submit all pull requests to the develop branch**